Product Designer | Design & Strategy

 In March 2019, as a UX/UI Designer, I helped redesign the current (Android) interface and experience for the MVP based on user feedback from testing.
 I also aimed to establish and integrate the overall brand look into the experience.
 As most people in emerging economies are not too familiar with tech, apps and English, I had to keep that in mind and use icons as well (which I recreated).
 I took on the opportunity to design on the team as it was a meaningful initiative for me in helping those in need.

-As of March 2020, the app has hundreds of downloads and active users within Southeast Asia and Canada.
+As of March 2020, the app has hundreds of downloads and active users within Southeast Asia (Cambodia, Myanmar, Phnom Pehn) and Canada.

 PREVIOUS DESIGN MOCKUPS (V1)